galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon tip %} If this is confusing...
 >
-> If you are not yet familiar with the basics of Galaxy tools covered in the tool tutorial, the example may seem confusing.
+> If you are not yet familiar with the basics of Galaxy tools covered in the `tool integration` tutorial, the example may seem confusing.
 You may gain more by reviewing that tutorial and then coming back here?
 > It's a lot to learn and it is complicated.
 While a form driven code generator can hide much of the complexity of generating the code,
 > the user must supply valid inputs for the code to be useful.
 >